2007 European Amateur Team Championship: Teams

-Other participating teams

 Winners

 Defending champions and nine-time-winners team England won the opening 36-hole competition, with a 7-under-par score of 703.
 Tied five strokes behind were host nation Scotland and team France.
 Scotland earned 2nd place on the tiebreaking better non-counting scores.

 There was no official award for the lowest individual score, but individual leaders were Kevin McAlpine, Scotland, Rory McIlroy, Ireland and Paul Waring, England, each with a 6-under-par score of 136, two strokes ahead of Jesper Kennegård, Sweden, and Morten Ørum Madsen, Denmark.

 Team Ireland won the gold medal, earning their fifth title and first since 1987, beating team France in the final 4–2.
 The winning Irish team, combined from the Republic of Ireland and Northern Ireland, included two future professional major winners, 18-year-old Rory McIlroy and 20-year-old Shane Lowry.

 Team Scotland, earned the bronze on third place, after beating neighbor nation England 4–3 in the bronze match.